kushalkolar/MESmerize/source/user_guides/project_organization/new_project/new_project.rst

 	- The effects of different types of temporary stimulation?
 Such as poking or odors?

+	- Are you interested in neuronal activity during specific behavioral periods?

 	- Differences in calcium dynamics between different anatomical regions?

 	- Chemogenetic experiments using transgenes to express DDREADs.